 “We find that a charitable remainder trust is one of the most popular vehicles if somebody is looking to sell highly appreciated assets but doesn’t necessarily want to take the capital gains hit,” Buckley explains.

 “Right now is a great time for such a move because a donor can take the highly appreciated assets, put them into the charitable remainder trust, sell them tax-free in the trust, and reinvest the proceeds,” she says.
 “And all else being equal, just the interest rate increase means you’re going to get a larger income tax deduction.”

 3. Be ready in the next few years to adjust for potential changes to the lifetime gift and estate tax exemption.
-For people who pass away in 2022, the exemption amount will be $12.06 million.
-For a married couple, that comes to a combined exemption of $24.12 million.
-1 Two things to keep in mind: (1) The lifetime gift and estate tax exemption currently is scheduled to revert to $5 million (adjusted for inflation) as of January 1, 2026.
-(2) The IRS proposed regulations in April 2022 identifying types of transfers that may be subject to claw-back when the exemption reverts to $5 million.2
+For people who pass away in 2023, the exemption amount will be $12.92 million.
+For a married couple, that comes to a combined exemption of $25.84 million.1 Something to keep in mind: The lifetime gift and estate tax exemption currently is scheduled to revert to $5 million (adjusted for inflation) as of January 1, 2026.
+According to IRS.gov, individuals who take advantage of the larger gift tax exclusion from 2018 to 2025 are not expected to be adversely impacted when the exclusion amount returns to pre-2018 levels.2

-If you have not already used your lifetime gift and estate tax exemption, be sure to discuss potential transfers with your tax advisors to understand potential impacts if the claw-back changes go into place.
+If you have not already used your lifetime gift and estate tax exemption, be sure to discuss potential transfers with your tax advisors to understand potential considerations.
 If the exemption goes back down to roughly the $5 million mark, Buckley explains, CLATs could take on fresh relevance.